ernie-bernie/Mood-of-the-Room/README.md

       -I want to try to encorporate a sort of an AI model that notices patterns, I need to look into that.
       -Even if I do not accomplish my task, I want to at least learn about this stuff.
-      -An added bonus would be to add a confidence rating, so the human knows how confident the program is
+      -An added bonus would be to add a confidence rating, so the human knows how confident the program is -I also want to experiment with my weighted average to see if it makes a huge difference.
+During the testing stages, I would try to compare the inferences of when the program averaged the data to when it didn't.
+This will show me how accurate it is, and how much reducing noise can help the final result.

   What I want to learn:
       -I know that something called signal noise is involved, but don't know what it is, so learning that is a must